Language and Experience: A Computational Model of Social Learning in Complex Tasks: Discussion

 \section{Discussion}

-Several findings suggest our model captures key aspects of how humans integrate experiential and linguistic evidence during learning\,---\,achieving human-like sample efficiency and benefiting from advice with a $\sim$40\% reduction in attempts needed.
-Linguistic input shaped exploration patterns for both humans and models, accelerating the discovery of key mechanics and reducing costly mistakes.
-Beyond individual learning, we showed that knowledge can accumulate across generations through iterated learning, with agents progressively refining their understanding over time.
-Finally, our experiments revealed that model-generated advice can effectively support human learners, suggesting the potential for bidirectional knowledge exchange between humans and machines.
+Our approach aligns with a longstanding research program in which human mental representations are modeled as structured, program-like generative theories, and learning is understood as probabilistic inference over these structures \citep{griffiths2010probabilistic, lake2017building, rule2020child}.
+This perspective has been highly successful in explaining human causal reasoning \citep{tenenbaum2006theory, griffiths2009theory}, intuitive physics \citep{battaglia2012computational, smith2023integrating}, or social reasoning \citep{baker2011bayesian,ying2024understanding}: people form hypotheses about latent mechanisms, simulate their consequences, and revise them in light of new evidence.
+Executable, program-like world models are a natural next step in this line of work \citep{tsividis2021human}, and our contribution can be seen as extending this framework to the domain of social learning by integrating linguistic guidance and direct experience within a unified inferential model.

-Our results suggest that, while VGDL only provides a coarse approximation of human game representations, it is sufficiently aligned to capture aspects of human social learning and enable bidirectional knowledge transfer between humans and models.
-Extending our model with library learning methods \citep{ellis_dreamcoder_2020, wong_leveraging_2021} could let us model the emergence of shared representational primitives through linguistic interaction, potentially driving representational convergence rather than requiring pre-aligned representations.
+Our experiments showed that our computational model reproduces key features of human social learning: advice reduces the attempts needed for success by shaping exploration, supports generational knowledge accumulation, and even allows model-generated guidance to help human learners—demonstrating bidirectional knowledge exchange.

-Our experiments show that linguistic guidance reliably shapes exploration, generally leading to faster and safer learning trajectories.
-However, this influence can sometimes be detrimental when the transmitted information is incorrect or ambiguous.
-This mirrors findings in human learning, where pedagogical input restricts exploration sometimes in detrimental ways\,---\,a phenomenon known as the ``double-edged sword of pedagogy'' \citep{bonawitz2011double, csibra2009natural}.
-This challenge relates to research showing how children become increasingly sophisticated in their evaluation of testimony \citep{harris2018cognitive}, integrating it with their prior causal theories \citep{sobel2013knowledge}.
-For agents to fully benefit from linguistic guidance, future work should explore mechanisms for meta-cognitive reasoning, allowing them to assess the quality, reliability, and usefulness of advice, and to adapt their exploration accordingly.
+While VGDL is only a coarse approximation of human game representations, our results show it captures enough structure to study social learning and afford bidirectional human--model knowledge transfer.
+Future work could leverage library-learning methods \citep{ellis_dreamcoder_2020, wong_leveraging_2021} to model the emergence of shared representations through linguistic interaction, potentially driving representational convergence rather than requiring pre-aligned representations.